halophile4/JourneyOfLight-ID-Bypass/readme.md

 - Port: 8080

 6. Download mitmproxy certificate
-- Visit http://mitm.itin a browser on the same device to install the mitmproxy certificate.
+- Visit http://mitm.it in a browser on the same device to install the mitmproxy certificate.
 - iOS:<br>Open the certificate file, and the installation should trigger.
 Then, go to Settings > General > About > Certificate Trust Settings and enable full trust for the `mitmproxy` certificate.
 - Android:<br>Open Settings, go to Security > Encryption & credentials, tap Install a certificate, select the file type and your certificate file, and press OK.
 If you're asked for a name, simply enter `mitmproxy`
 7. Done